I’ve always been fascinated by the potential of even the smallest seed.

 And over the months my seed grew from a sprout to a seedling.
 I watched my net worth (or AUM as we call it around here) go from negative $13K to $0, which was a huge cause for celebration for me.

 During the following years, we (Linda was now in the picture) paid off over $46K of credit cards, car loans, 2 houses, and have been able to (by God’s grace) give our age as a percentage of our income.

 Those have been some amazing highlights, but the unexpected benefit has been actually having true financial freedom.
 Not the kind where you have a ton of money and are stressed out all the time worried about it, but instead a deep security knowing that God will always take care of us – regardless of what the bank balance says.

 And it all started with a tiny seed being planted.

-“Do not despise these small beginnings”–Zechariah 4:10 NLT
+“Do not despise these small beginnings”Zechariah 4:10 NLT

-SeedTime is a community who views money as a tool to change lives, not the source of our status or security.
+SeedTime is a community that views money as a tool to change lives, not the source of our status or security.
 Therefore, since money is a tool, we will be at our best and most effective when we learn (what we were never taught in school) how to manage, grow, spend, and give wisely.